Using a firewall is as much about making intelligent policy decisions as it is about learning the syntax. Firewalls like

 For instance, ICMP redirect messages (type 5) can be useful to illuminate bad network design.
 An ICMP redirect is sent when a better route is directly available to the client.
 So if a router receives a packet that will have to be routed to another host on the same network, it sends an ICMP redirect message to tell the client to send the packets through the other host in the future.

-This is useful if you trust your local network and want to spot inefficiencies in your routing tables during initial configuration (fixing your routes is a better long-term solution).
-On an untrusted network however, a malicious user could potentially send ICMP redirects to manipulate the routing tables on hosts.
+This is useful if you trust your local network and want to spot inefficiencies in your routing tables during initial configuration.
+On an untrusted network, a malicious user could potentially send ICMP redirects to manipulate the routing tables on hosts.

 Other ICMP types that are useful in some networks and potentially harmful in others are ICMP router advertisement (type 9) and router solicitation (type 10) packets.
 Router advertisement and solicitation packets are used as part of IRDP (ICMP Internet Router Discovery Protocol), a system that allows hosts, upon booting up or joining a network, to dynamically discover available routers.

 In most cases, it is better for a host to have static routes configured for the gateways it will use.
 These packets should be accepted in the same situations as the ICMP redirect packets.
 In fact, since the host will not know the preferred route for traffic of any discovered routes, redirect messages are often needed directly after discovery.
 If you are not running a service that sends router solicitation packets or modifies your routes based on advertisement packets (like

 rdisc), you can safely block these packets.

 ICMP types that are usually safe to allow are below, but you may want to disable them if you want to be extra careful.

 The types below can usually be allowed without explicit rules by configuring your firewall to allow responses to requests it has made (by using the

 conntrack module to allow